neam/dna-project-base-rest-api/README.md

     OR
     export DATA=user-generated # be sure to have s3cmd configured properly as per above

-If you are running these commands locally, set the following environment variables:

-    export SELENIUM_HOST=$LOCAL_SERVICES_IP
-    export SELENIUM_PORT=4444

-Or, if you are running these commands from within the web container:

-    export SELENIUM_HOST=$LOCAL_SERVICES_IP
-    export SELENIUM_PORT=14444

 Then, do the following before attempting to run any tests:

     cd tests